Noir1992/jellyfin-trickplay-folder-cleaner/README.md

 3. Look for **Trickplay Folder Cleaner** under the **Maintenance** category.
 4. You can trigger the task manually by clicking the "Play" button or configure the trigger schedule as needed.

+## Check if it worked

+The plugin logs every entry that it deletes.
+This means that you can check the logs to see what folders it deleted.
+The following logs can be found:
+- Starting trickplay folder cleanup.
+- Deleting orphaned trickplay folder: "<full_path_to_folder>.trickplay"
+- Trickplay folder cleanup finished.
+Deleted \<NUMBER> folders.

 ## Supported Media Extensions

 The plugin checks for the following extensions to verify if a media file exists: